pollardd/Lora-Gate-Alarm/README.md

 ## Installation
 - Modify secrets.py with generated encryption keys using GenerateEncryptionKey.py
+  Note: In Version 2.0, Encryption disabled in constants.py.
+(Needs more testing).
 - Modify secretsHouse.py with your Wifi SSID and password
 - Set a time zone in hours plus or minus UTC in constants.py  (no automatic daylight savings adjustments are made)
 - Set a NTP time pool server local to you in constants.py
 - Save the files to the required devices as listed below.
 - Disable debugging in constants.py by setting it to 0 once things are running smoothly

+NOTE: Set LOWPOWERMODE to False on remote device while testing connected to Thonny.
+It mucks up the USB connection.

 The file listing below describes which files are required on the main (house) device and which are required on the remote (gate) device and Both if it is req1uired on both devices.